Independence Day: All-American Celebration

 Independence Day Show

-Grand Hall Lobby
+Grand Hall Overlook Stage

 From parades to protests, cannons to flag waving, explosive words to fiery demonstrations, this show takes an in-depth look at this exciting celebration of freedom from the early days of American independence to the present day.